UltimateMenu/UltimateMenu/README.md

 </div>

 > [!NOTE]
-> [How To Use YimMenu After BattlEye Anticheat Update](https://forums.l7neg.uk.to/threads/how-to-use-yimmenu-after-battleye-anticheat-update.16/) Only For Legacy Version Of The Game.
+> [How To Use YimMenu After BattlEye Anticheat Update](https://github.com/UltimateMenu/UltimateMenu/wiki/How-To-Use-UM-Script-With-YimMenu-After-Battleye-Anticheat) or [here](https://forums.l7neg.uk.to/threads/how-to-use-yimmenu-after-battleye-anticheat-update.16/) For Legacy Version Of The Game and For Enhanced Edition too.

 <div align="center"> <h1> <details>
   <summary>How To Use Ultimate Menu Script</summary>